Curriculum Fundamentals – EDUC 571

 The candidate will produce a shorter version of the Curriculum Project for the instructor to grade.
 Elementary/SPED candidates will submit a legend and 3 days of curriculum following the sample.
 Secondary candidates will submit a legend and 2 weeks of curriculum following the sample.
 The purpose of this assignment is for the instructor to give the candidate feedback before submitting the final Curriculum Project.

-The candidate will compile at least 25 diverse professional resources in APA format in the reference section at the end of the Curriculum Project.
+Resources: The candidate will compile at least 25 diverse professional resources in current APA format in the reference section at the end of the Curriculum Project.